Bioinformatics Core Lab

 Research Assistant

 Bioinformatics Core Facility was established in early 2007.
-The objective of the core is to help wet-labs to connect to bioinformatics domain knowledge for making interdisciplinary outputs.
+The objective of the core is to apply bioinformatics expertise to generate interdisciplinary results.
 To do that, we provide the following types of services:

 1. Consultation: Answering short questions on using bioinformatics software and statistics methods.